The challenge: The need for a digital-first mindset

-Automation League changes the rules of the game.
-Rather than having one Centre of Excellence (CoE) rolling out RPA across the organization, our approach creates smaller CoEs within each business unit.
+Automation League changed the rules of the game.
+Rather than having one Centre of Excellence (CoE) rolling out RPA across the organization, our approach was to create smaller CoEs within each business unit.
 We put the route to a solution in the hands of the people who best understand the challenge—the workforce.
-This means:
+The ideology was based on:

 - Bots get used because they work, not because people are told to use them

 - Bots are shared across teams and become best practice

 - IT Professionals provide guidelines and governance only, and have more time to focus on putting innovative new technologies to work for your business.

 Productivity and morale soar, making it easier to attract and retain the best talent